-If you are struggling to keep your pet, you have options before surrendering.
-Contact Phinney’s or one of the organizations listed below to check if we can help you.
+If you are struggling to keep your pet, don’t give up.
+You have options before surrendering.
+Contact Phinney’s and as many organizations listed below as you can.

 Massachusetts law requires all cats, dogs, and ferrets to be vaccinated against rabies.
 The Massachusetts Department of Agricultural Resources works with several nonprofit animal welfare groups to offer low-cost rabies vaccination clinics in cities and towns throughout the state: http://www.mass.gov/eea/agencies/agr/animal-health/rabies-control-program/rabies-clinics.html

 Most clinics charge from $5 to $15 for the rabies vaccination.
 Microchipping, licenses, and other services are available at some clinics.

 VetCo also offers low-cost vaccinations for pets at PETCO stores all over the state: https://www.vetcoclinics.com/

 The Merwin Memorial Free Clinic provides free office visits and free outpatient veterinary services including physical exams, vaccinations, nail-cutting, and free medications for sick animals.
 The clinic does not schedule appointments.
 Service is first-come, first-served.

 Hours: Hours of Operation (first-come, first-served; arrive at least one hour before closing)

 Pet Care Assistance – MSPCA Angell

 MSPCA Angell Pet Care Assistance helps pet owners with limited incomes pay for medical care for their sick or injured pets at MSPCA Angell Animal Medical Centers.